sperez33/Animated_Rocket_CSS_Only/README.md

 say animation will be used later when the animation code is written, for now they're just place holders so I don't forget.

-June 20.2019 - TIME - Added a CSS block for .cloud and .cloud1-3 to ensure they show up within the blue circle.
+June 20.2019 - 9:20a - Added a CSS block for .cloud and .cloud1-3 to ensure they show up within the blue circle.
 In addition, I added the first @keyframe to make the rocket actually move up and using translate and rotate within transform withn a percentage.